fussionlab/VueJs-Django/README.md

-#<%= octicon "briefcase" %> Build a Simple Blog application Using Django and VUE
+# Build a Simple Blog application Using Django and VUE

     Vue CLI and Django Reset framework